Mental Health Moratorium

 The working group

-As a result, a working group was formed in January 2023 to deliberate on how a Mental Health Moratorium could operate in Scotland.
+In January 2023, the Mental Health Moratorium Group was formed to deliberate on how a Mental Health Moratorium could operate in Scotland.
 The group, which comprises of relevant sector experts, considered and discussed various aspects of a Mental Health Moratorium.
-This work resulted in the report of recommendations below.

-Mental Health Moratorium working group - report of recommendations
+This resulted in the publication of the Mental Health Moratorium working group - report of recommendations.

 Draft regulations